AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 When you choose the **Save as new version** option, the first version of the topic is created in DAM, which also becomes the currently active version of your topic.
 Later, if you revert to an older version of the topic, then that becomes your current active version of the topic.

-If your administrator has pre-configured version labels, then you will see those labels in a drop-down list.
+If your administrator has pre-configured version labels, then you will view those labels in a drop-down list.
 You can choose a label from the list of available labels and save your document.

 ![](images/web-editor-pre-defined-labels.PNG){width="300" align="left"}